mcarans/hdx-scraper-geonode/README.md

 category_mapping are mappings from the category field category__gn_description to HDX metadata tags.

-titleabstract_mapping are terms in the title or abstract that mean that particular tags should be added to the HDX metadata tags.
+titleabstract_mapping are mappings from terms in the title or abstract to HDX metadata tags.

 For more fine grained tuning of these, you retrieve the dictionaries and manipulate them directly: